EKOBARA/guess-the-continent/README.md

 - As a player, I want a hint
 - As a player, I want multiple guesses for each question.
 - As a player, after a game ends, I want a "Play again" button so that I can begin another game.
-- As a player, I want to choose the hopw many questions i want to answer
+- As a player, I want to choose the how many questions i want to answer

 **Silver**: